Teoscar Hernández Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.02 team ERA ranks 12th among all MLB pitching staffs.
+- The Giants have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to give up 88 home runs (one per game), the sixth-fewest in baseball.
+- The Giants surrender the eighth-fewest home runs in baseball (90 total, one per game).

-- Winn (0-1) takes the mound for the Giants to make his second start this season.
+- The right-hander's most recent appearance came on Friday against the New York Mets, when he went five innings, surrendering two earned runs while giving up six hits.

-- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.
+- In 15 games this season, the 35-year-old has a 3.12 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.